Common Terms in Warehousing

 - Shipments arriving without prior notification may be rejected, depending on security, warehouse capacity and policy of the organisation.

-- If damaged items are received, they should be separated from the main consignment and placed in a well-marked location, to be repaired or disposed of later.
+- If damaged or expired items are received, the items should be rejected and returned if possible.
+If not possible to reject items (internal transfer) damaged or expired items should be separated from the main consignment and placed in a well-marked location, to be repaired or disposed of later.

 Much like planning cargo reception, there are steps that warehouses and organisations can take to plan for cargo dispatch as well.